typegoose/mongodb-memory-server/docs/api/classes/mongo-memory-server.md

 Typings: `protected stateChange(newState: MongoMemoryServerStates): void`

-Used to change the state of the class, it is `protected` to not accidentally use it
+Used to change the state of the class, uses [`MongoMemoryServerStates` enum](../enums/mongo-memory-server-states.md), it is `protected` to not accidentally use it.

 ### start